commercetools/commercetools-sunrise-java/staged-documentation.md

 }
 ```

-and then add the factory to a module:
+and then bind the factory in a module:

 ```java
 public class FactoryModule extends AbstractModule {